Keirz/Keirz/README.md

 - Hello there, I’m @Keirz

-- I’m looking for for enhancing and troubleshooting codes for experience, just not an arrow to the knee.
+- I’m looking for enhancing and troubleshooting codes for experience, just not an arrow to the knee.

 - I`m currently exploring the vastly lore of everything except PHP.